matusnovak/simplesquirrel/README.md

 ## Bind C++ class

-Binding of classes is done via inheriting `SqClassWrapper<typename T>` and your custom static method `static SqClass expose(SqVM& vm) { ... }`.
-You have to inherit the `SqClassWrapper` as otherwise any of your classes will be passed around in squirrel as user data and not instance.
+Binding of classes is done via `SqVM::addClass(...)`.
+You have to expose your class to VM.
+Otherwise any of your classes will be passed around in squirrel as user data and not as an instance.

 You don't need to expose your class if you do not wish to use it in Squirrel as an instance.
 Any classes or any types that are not integers, strings, booleans, will be automatically converted into